NYC Christmas Visit: Must Sees & Free Adventures In The City

 5th Avenue –

 *Walking from fifth avenue and 60 St. (Central Park) going South in direction, plan the following stops: Rockefeller Center, St. Patrick's Cathedral, The New York Public Library and stop in Bryant Park's Winter Wonderland.
-You have a few hours, and want to be by the Chrysler building by dusk to watch the sun setting.
+You have a few hours and want to be by the Chrysler building by dusk to watch the sun setting.
 Check your sun set time and take time wandering.... *Walk over to The Plaza, act like you’re staying there, just stride into the Grand Lobby.
-Get a good look at the Palm Court Restaurant, and all the shops inside; then stroll out like you’re going somewhere, as the dressed up bellmen opens the big doors for you.
-OK...then you’re back on 5th Avenue, and Trump Tower is just across the street, with Tiffany's beside it.
-First, go into Tiffany's and oooh and aaah at the Tiffany Diamond.
-Then hit the Trump Tower, under the scrutiny of lots of guards.
+Get a good look at the Palm Court Restaurant, and all the shops inside; then stroll out like you’re going somewhere, as the fancy bellmen opens the big doors for you.
+Trump Tower is just across the street, with Tiffany's beside it.
+First, go into Tiffany's to oooh and aaah at the Tiffany Diamond.
+You can walk into Trump Tower.
 Wander all around the atrium, go up the escalator, and enjoy the views.
 Next stops are Bergdorf Goodman and Sax.
-Farther down 5th Ave is St. Pat's Cathedral and Rockefeller Center to explore.
-That little stretch of 5th is a GREAT thing to do with kids who are old enough to appreciate it, and it's free.
-It’s also hard not to be impressed no matter how old or young you are.
-The lights and the cold, along with the city hustle and bustle are like no other place in the world.
+If you want to see Starry Night with your own eyes, visit the MoMA, which is a ticketed stop, but has a world renown art collection that is along your route.
+Click HERE for visiting the Museum of Modern Art.

 St. Patrick’s Cathedral - stop for art and prayer